 Their station is at the end of the village towards the mountains.

 If you intend to do mountaineering or trekking in the area around Cajon del Maipo/Volcan San Jose, I suggest getting the map "Cajon del Maipo" (1:250 000; Nr.
 3300-6900) from the Instituto Geográfico Militar in Santiago de Chile, or one of their more detailed maps in 1:50 000.

 IGM maps are quite detailed.
 However, roads are sometimes not correct, important for those who intend to go travel by 4 WD or motorcycle.
 Get in this case additionally a good road map in Chile

 Hide your stuff!

-The german refuge just out side of Banos Moralas is great for beer and food after the climb, be sure to meet the german shepard dog its been up all the major peaks in the area.
+The german refuge just outside of Banos Moralas is great for beer and food after the climb, be sure to meet the german shepherd dog it's been up all the major peaks in the area.

 Paulo Roberto Felipe Schmidt – AKA: PAROFES